Pop quiz time!

 It’s a trick question.
 (All of them are important!)

-Your business is like a bar stool.
+Imagine this: your business is like a 4-legged bar stool.
 Take any one of the four legs out and it will fall over.

 Strangely, most businesses are like a three legged stool.

-This is because while they have a great product/service, have wonderful salespeople with great conversation skills and a team willing and able to fulfill the customers every need and desire…
+This is because while they have a great product/service, have wonderful and skilled salespeople with solid product knowledge, conversation skills and a team willing and able to fulfill the customers every need and desire…

-… but they don’t give lead generation the time it deserves.
+… they don’t give lead generation the time it deserves.

 Lead generation is one of the most difficult and intimidating parts of any B2B market places.
 There are so many different parts that it can be near impossible to know where to begin.